-- Moratorium on repayment/payment of loans/financing - (1) Banking institutions to grant an automatic moratorium on all loan/financing repayments covering both principal and interest/profit (except for credit card balances) by individuals and small and mediumsized enterprises ('SMEs') for a period of 6 months effective 1 April 2020.
+- I Moratorium on repayment/payment of loans/financing - (1) Banking institutions to grant an automatic moratorium on all loan/financing repayments covering both principal and interest/profit (except for credit card balances) by individuals and small and medium-sized enterprises ('SMEs') for a period of 6 months effective 1 April 2020.
 This automatic moratorium is applicable to loans/financing that are not in arrears exceeding 90 days as at 1 April 2020 and denominated in Malaysian Ringgit; - (2) For credit cards, customers shall have the option of converting the outstanding balances into a term loan/financing of a tenure of not more than 3 years and an effective interest/profit rate capped at 13% per annum.
 For customers who have been unable to meet the minimum repayment for 3 consecutive months, their credit card balances will be automatically converted into a term loan with the abovementioned terms; and - (3) Banking institutions are also strongly encouraged to facilitate requests for a moratorium for corporate borrowers in a way that enables viable corporations to preserve jobs and swiftly resume economic activities.

-- (c) Changes in regulatory requirements (continued) - - 11 Adequacy Framework for Islamic Banks
+- (c) Changes in regulatory requirements (continued) - (i) Additional measures issued by Bank Negara Malaysia ('BNM') (continued) - II Definition of defaulted exposures under the policy documents on Capital Adequacy Framework and Capital Adequacy Framework for Islamic Banks